rohandaxini/llm-basics-for-beginners/README.md

 ### Why Chunks?

-Imagine trying to memorize an entire book at once - impossible!
+Imagine trying to memorize an entire book at once, impossible!
 Same with computers.
 They learn in small pieces called **chunks** or **blocks**.

 ### What are Blocks?